notwa/PKGBUILDs/README.md

 some of them work with both.
 heads up: these are likely to be out of date.

-### mingw-w64-nim-git
+### mingw-w64-nim

-patches nim to compile with MSYS2, and use MSYS2 paths/DLLs. a few things aren't working yet, but the core functionality is there.
+patches nim 1.0.0 to compile with MSYS2, and use MSYS2 paths/DLLs.
+a few things might not work, but the core functionality (including nimble) is working.

 ### mingw-w64-tbox